ibm-cloud-docs/bare-metal/about-software.md

 {: class="simple-tab-table"}
 {: summary="Use the buttons before the table to change the context of the table.
 The column headers identify the hardware class."}

-CentOS 8, Debian 10, and RHEL 8 don't support "Add On" software configurations.
+CentOS 8, Debian 10, and RHEL 8 and 9 don't support "Add On" software configurations.
 These operating systems also don't support the **Provision script** and **User data** selections for server configuration options.
 If you're migrating from a server that has "Add On" software configurations, you can choose to migrate to an earlier version.
 {: important}

 For more information about paravirtualized (PV) and hardware virtual machine (HVM) boot modes, see the following links: